sumitsk/marl_transfer/README.md

 # Learning Transferable Cooperative Behavior in Multi-Agent Teams

-This is the official repository of the 'Learning Transferable Cooperative Behavior in Multi-Agent Teams' paper.
+This is the official repository of the 'Learning Transferable Cooperative Behavior in Multi-Agent Teams' paper available at https://arxiv.org/abs/1906.01202.

 ## Dependencies
 - [Pytorch >=1.0](https://pytorch.org/get-started/locally/)